 Terrestrial and aquaculture animal diseases and certain threats to food safety are monitored.
-The basis for monitoring can be obligations to or recommendations from the European Union (EU) and/or our own risk assessments.
-Plant pests are monitored on the basis of our own risk assessments.
+The basis for monitoring can be obligations to or recommendations from the European Union (EU) and/or Norway's risk assessments.
+Plant pests are monitored on the basis of risk assessments.